Rune Larsson (footballer): Football

 Raised in Stockholm, Larsson started to play football as a youngster with local clubs Verdandi IF and Sundbybergs IK.

 In 1948, at age 20, he joined AIK in Allsvenskan, Sweden's first tier.
 Larsson soon broke into the side as a regular and won the 1950 Svenska Cupen with the club, beating Helsingborgs IF 3–2 in the final.
 He played four seasons with the club, making 47 league appearances and scoring 14 goals, before leaving after falling out with the board at AIK.

 Larsson transferred to rivals Hammarby IF in 1953.
 He competed in Allsvenskan with the club for three seasons between 1954 and 1957, scoring 16 goals in 60 league games, although Hammarby was unable to produce any sort of challenge for the Swedish championship title.
 He became known as a technically gifted target player who possessed a great shooting ability, whilst also being a skilled penalty taker.

 His best season however came in 1958, when Larsson scored 41 goals in just 33 games in Division 1.
 He was the driving force when the club won an immediate promotion back to Allsvenskan from the domestic second tier.
-It is still the highest amount of league goals scored by a player in a single season at Hammarby.
+It is still the highest number of league goals scored by a player in a single season at Hammarby.

 At the end of 1958, Larsson was forced to retire from football due to a lung disease, aged 31.